AntonMehlqvist/project-opener/readme.md

 ## Usage

+*If your projects are not located in `~/projects/www` you can change the environment variable named `path` in `Alfred preferences->Workflows->project-selector->Configure workflow and variables(located in the top right of the workflow window)`*

 In Alfred, type `<`, <kbd> Space</kbd>, and any string to filter by(optional) to see a list of your projects.
 Navigate to the project you want to open and press <kbd>Enter</kbd> to launch your project in vscode.